berarma/oversteer/README.md

  - Setting the emulation mode.
  - Setting the rotation range.
  - Combine pedals for games that use just one axis for gas/brake.
+ - Change system configuration to allow user access to all device features.

-This software uses the Linux driver for Logitech HID++ devices and thus it could work on any model supported by said driver.
+This software uses the Linux driver for Logitech HID++ devices and thus it could work on any model supported by said driver:

+ - Driving Force / Formula EX
+ - Driving Force Pro
+ - Driving Force GT
+ - G25 Racing Wheel
+ - G27 Racing Wheel
+ - G29 Driving Force Racing Wheel

-It's only been tested on the Logitech G29 Driving Force.
-It could work on other models but it's untested.
+I can test only on a Logitech G29 Driving Force.
+Please, report on your results with different devices.

 Please, use at your own risk.
 Suggestions, bugs and pull requests welcome.